Access the header Access main content Access footer

 Data security

-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have also put in place procedures to deal with any suspected personal data breach and will notify you and any applicable supervisory authority of any suspected breach where we are legally required to do so.

 Data retention